WELCOME FR. JOHNY DCRUZ

 Rite of Christian Initiation of Adults (RCIA) online at https://www.catechismclass.com/about.php.
 Catechismclass.com also offers classes for adults and children, as well as a series of talks by Bishop

-We regret that we do not have a religious education program at this time.
+We do not have a religious education program at this time.
 St. Philip’s in nearby Occidental offers religious education.
 Click here for information.

 NEW!
 From Dan Demers: The Missing Cross